7 Myths About Medication and the Facts Behind Them

 Doctors also don’t want to prescribe antibiotics when they aren’t needed because overusing them may lead to resistant, hard-to-treat infections.

-If you do have a virus-based illness you will be prescribed a different medicine other than an antibacterial treatment.
-For example, your doctor may prescribe you an over-the-counter (OTC) medication which will usually relieve your symptoms until the virus is gone.
+If you do have a virus-based illness you might be prescribed a different medicine other than an antibacterial treatment.
+For example, your doctor may prescribe an OTC medication which will usually relieve your symptoms until the virus is gone.

-Ask your doctor or pharmacist about which ones are safe for your condition and for you because some of these can also have side effects like elevated blood pressure for instance.
+Ask your doctor or pharmacist to recommend OTC solutions that are safe for you and your condition because some can cause side effects like elevated blood pressure.

-“If you’re not feeling a lot better in 10 to 14 days, call your doctor as you may have developed a secondary illness or infection in which case you may need to switch to a different medicine completely,” Wyman adds.
+“If you’re not feeling a lot better in 10 to 14 days, call your doctor as you may have developed a secondary illness or infection.
+In this case, you may need to switch to a different medicine completely,” Wyman adds.

 You may be thinking vitamins are also somewhat natural because a lot of them are found in foods so you don’t need to even bother mentioning them to your doctor.